highwaterrr/treasurehunt_p1/README.md

 Users: Stores the user details.\
 Treasure: Stores the status of the user.
 The code is not much complicated and is easy to understand.
-The dead-ends are also linearly arranged and simple logic is applied for that.
+The dead-ends are also linearly arranged and simple logic is applied for tha

-# Tables Used

 # Installation